-In the Christian religion, holy water is water that has been blessed by a priest or bishop, and iis used only in the Roman Catholic and Orthodox Christian traditions.
+In the Roman Catholic and Orthodox Christian traditions, holy water is water that has been blessed by a priest or bishop.

 Holy water figures in Roman Catholic rituals of exorcism.
 It is also the usual water used in baptisms that occur in a church; however, the use of specifically consecrated water is not required for a valid baptism under Roman Catholic religious law.